se-edu/se-book/testCaseDesign/boundaryValueAnalysis/how/text.md

 <div id="body">

-**Typically, you choose three values around the boundary to test: one value from the boundary, one value just below the boundary, and one value just above the boundary.** The number of values to pick depends on other factors, such as the cost of each test case.
+**Typically, you should choose three values around the boundary to test: one value from the boundary, one value just below the boundary, and one value just above the boundary.** The number of values to pick depends on other factors, such as the cost of each test case.

 <box>
 <div class="text-monospace">